Nightingales (American TV series): Production

 The series was developed from a pilot television film, also titled Nightingales, that was directed by Mimi Leder and originally aired in June 1988.
 Field, Walters, Swanson, Bennett, and Jennifer Rhodes (as Effie Gardner) are the only members of the cast to appear in both the film and the series.

+The show has never been released for home media officially on either DVD or any streaming format.

 Reception

 The series was described in the Chicago Tribune as portraying nursing students as women who "don't spend much time studying...[but] do hang around in their underwear a lot".
 Nightingales was criticized for "demeaning the nursing profession...by portraying five student nurses as lusty bimbos", and the American Nurses Association initiated a letter-writing campaign that prompted several of the show's sponsors to withdraw their advertising.
 The series was cancelled after 13 episodes.
 Aaron Spelling briefly revived the show's premise in syndication as the 1995 series University Hospital, with a completely different cast.
 This variant only lasted one season as well.